New Delhi, first day on our Textiles of India tour.

-On the way from New Delhi to Jaipur: When we arrived at the outskirts of Shahpura village, we climbed into jeeps to navigate the narrow, congested lanes to the Shahpura Haveli for lunch.
-It’s a beautiful old palace from Maharajah times, and the sister property to our elegant heritage palace hotel in Jaipur, below: the Throne Room and my room.
+On the way from New Delhi to Jaipur in a little jeep.
+When we arrived at the outskirts of Shahpura village, we climbed into jeeps to navigate the narrow, congested lanes to the Shahpura Haveli for lunch.
+It’s a beautiful old palace from Maharajah times.
+It is also the sister property to our elegant heritage palace hotel in Jaipur.
+See below the elegant Throne Room and my stately room.

 Behind the Scenes “Textile Heaven” gang on the steps of the Amber Palace in Jaipur.

 Camel cart ride down the rutted lane to the printing studio!
-In nearby Bagru, we chose wooden blocks carved with designs that we liked, then stamped cloth in a workshop with old friend, Deepak Chhipa, in white.
+In nearby Bagru, we chose wooden blocks carved with designs that we liked, then stamped cloth in a workshop with old friend, Deepak, in white.

 In Jaipur, we were happy to visit Lyz’s friend, the natural dye expert Deepak Agrawal in his market shop of organic dyes.
 He showed us his book of samples, beautiful soft colors from madder, tumeric, and other plants.